Travis Ryan (musician): Early life

-Music career
+Career

 He started his music recording career in 2012, with his first studio album, Fearless, and it released on April 10, 2012, from Integrity Music.

 Integrity Music released two of his musical compositions on May 13, 2016: Heartbeat, his third EP, and Until My Voice Is Gone, his first live album.

 In 2019, Phil Wickham released his album Living Hope, for which Ryan co-wrote the song "My All in All."

 Personal life

 Travis Ryan Collins is married to Hayley, where together they have five children, three sons and two daughters.